 There are several types of speaker sessions at a CUE conference.
 This section describes each category and the review process for each.
 Find the one that’s right for you and let your CUE flag fly!

-These are one or two-hour presentations that address all areas of the curriculum and appeal to a variety of teachers.
+These are one-hour presentations that address all areas of the curriculum and appeal to a variety of teachers.
 Sessions may be given by a single speaker, team or panel who can address the needs of the novice user of educational technology as well as the more experienced professional.
 There are two types of Concurrent sessions: Commercial and Non-Commercial.

 These promote your research and educational innovation in a smaller, more intimate setting that allows for more give and take.
 CUE will offer two-hour Poster Sessions throughout the conference.
 All Poster stations will include access to power, Internet connectivity and a large flat screen TV as your “poster” as well as a counter-height presentation table.